Computational Technologies for Fashion Recommendation: A Survey: Fashion Outfit Recommendation

-\item \textbf{Attention Mechanism} is another feasible way to achieve unordered set modeling, applicable for the modeling of outfits and exploring the inherent outfit structures.
+\item \textbf{Attention Mechanism Modeling} is another feasible way to achieve unordered set modeling, applicable for the modeling of outfits and exploring the inherent outfit structures.
 Chen \myet~\cite{chen2019pog} adapt Transformer, a transduction model relying on self-attention to build the Fashion Outfit Model (FOM) for the modeling of multiple fashion items in the outfits.
-In this FOM, they input the item set with one position masked to the Transformer model and obtain representations of items that have been enhanced with context information through a multi-layer self-attention mechanism.
-The output representation corresponding to the masked position is further used to predict the item through a classifier.
+It learns outfit compatibility by the masked items prediction task, which inputs item set (outfit) with one position masked and predicts the item for it accordingly.
 Sarkar \myet~\cite{Sarkar2022outfittransformer} embrace a similar idea of applying a Transformer encoder for outfit modeling and propose OutfitTransformer.
 Differently, for the outfit compatibility prediction task, they introduce an outfit token to capture a global outfit representation in the Transformer structure, which encodes the compatibility relationships among all the items in the outfit.
 Different from the above two methods borrowing the Transformer architecture, Yang \myet~\cite{yang2020learning2} propose a Mixed Category Attention Net (MCAN) that integrates category information to model the dependency and relations between items with the self-attention net (SAN).
 Li \myet~\cite{li2020learning} propose a Content Attentive Neural Network (CANN) that models the comprehensive compositional coherence of both the global contents and semantic contents among items in the outfit.
 The model is able to outperform RNN-based~\cite{han2017learning} and pairwise-based compatibility models~\cite{vasileva2018learning} for the outfit compatibility prediction task.

 \end{itemize}